afbwilliam/NODE2StageApproach/README.md

 A useful heuristic to follow to minimize Neural ODE overfitting is to choose the longest interval of integration during Neural ODE training that does not cause the fitted Neural ODE to over-smooth the data.

 ## References
-Further reading on the advantages of Neural ODEs when applying the 2-stage approach to ODE parameter estimation can be found in the paper:
+Further reading on the advantages of Neural ODEs when applying the 2-stage approach to ODE parameter estimation can be found in the papers:

 1) Bradley, W. and F. Boukouvala, *Two-Stage Approach to Parameter Estimation of Differential Equations Using Neural ODEs.* Industrial & Engineering Chemistry Research, 2021. [[paper]](https://pubs.acs.org/doi/10.1021/acs.iecr.1c00552)

+2) Bradley, W., Volkovinsky, R., & Boukouvala, F. (2024). *Enabling global interpolation, derivative estimation and model identification from sparse multi-experiment time series data via neural ODEs.* Engineering Applications of Artificial Intelligence, 130, 107611. [[paper]](https://doi.org/https://doi.org/10.1016/j.engappai.2023.107611)

 Code in this repository is modified from earlier work described in the following reference:

-2) Ricky T. Q. Chen, Yulia Rubanova, Jesse Bettencourt, David Duvenaud. *Neural Ordinary Differential Equations.* Advances in Neural Information Processing Systems, 2018. [[arxiv]](https://arxiv.org/abs/1806.07366)
+3) Ricky T. Q. Chen, Yulia Rubanova, Jesse Bettencourt, David Duvenaud. *Neural Ordinary Differential Equations.* Advances in Neural Information Processing Systems, 2018. [[arxiv]](https://arxiv.org/abs/1806.07366)